rcalef/rcalef.github.io/_posts/2024-12-07-scRNAseq-assumptions.md

 Due to the importance of gene expression, many technologies have been developed to make quantitative measurements of gene expression from cells.
 One of the most prominent technologies is called single-cell RNA sequencing (scRNA-seq), which enables the measurement of the expression of all genes in a given cell, often measured across thousands of cells simultaneously <d-cite key="hwangSinglecellRNASequencing2018"></d-cite>.

-{% include figure.html path="assets/img/2024-12-07-scRNAseq-assumptions/fig1_scRNA_seq_overview.png" class="img-fluid" %}
+{% include figure.liquid path="assets/img/2024-12-07-scRNAseq-assumptions/fig1_scRNA_seq_overview.png" class="img-fluid" %}
 <div class="caption">
     Schematic overview of the scRNA-seq workflow.
 Figure sourced from <d-cite key="panMicrofluidicsFacilitatesDevelopment2022"></d-cite>.
 </div>